fghaas/writing-professionally/markdown/little-things.md

 (parallel structure)

-We wanted to know the time, the place, and where we were going.
+We wanted to know the time, the place, and where we were going.  <!-- .element class="fragment" -->

 We wanted to know the time, the place, and the destination. <!-- .element class="fragment" -->